The genus-zero five-vertex model: Commuting transfer matrices

 \begin{lemma} Let $T_\beta$ be the (vertical) transfer matrix associated to a row of weight $\beta$.
 In either the small $r$ case or the large $r$ case, $T_{\beta}$ and $T_{\beta'}$ commute. \end{lemma}

 There is a corresponding statement, rotating by $90^{\circ}$, with ``horizontal'' transfer matrices replacing ``vertical" transfer matrices.

-\begin{rmk} One might suspect that there is a Yang-Baxter equation underlying this lemma but we could not find any such.
-Indeed, the model is a degeneration of a staggered six-vertex model with $\Delta \to \pm \infty$.
-Taking such a limit, however, is delicate as one has to simultaneously let the magnetic fields go to infinity.
-We found that proving the lemma directly was simpler. \end{rmk}
+\begin{rmk} One can in principle prove this lemma using the Yang-Baxter equation.
+Indeed, the model is a degeneration of a staggered six-vertex model with $\Delta \to \pm \infty$, and the $6$-vertex model with fixed $\Delta$ has a well known Yang-Baxter equation \cite{Baxter}.
+The details of the YB equation are somewhat involved, however, and we found that proving the lemma directly was simpler. \end{rmk}

 \begin{proof} We assume we are in the small $r$ case; the large $r$ case is identical replacing each $1-r_v^2$ with $r_v^2-1$ below.

 We compute the matrix element $\langle \vec z|T_{\beta'}T_\beta|\vec x\rangle$ and show that it is symmetric in $\beta$ and $\beta'$ for any $\vec x,\vec z$.
 The situation is as illustrated in Figure \ref{comm}.